Grévy's Zebra

 Frequently Asked Questions

-Grévy's zebras are primarily diurnal, meaning they are most active during daylight hours.
-They spend the cool morning and late afternoon hours grazing and traveling.
-During the hottest part of the day, they typically rest in the shade of acacia trees to conserve energy and moisture.
+Grévy's zebras are active day and night, but they show peak activity during the cooler hours of dawn and dusk.
+During the hottest part of the day, they are typically found resting in the shade of acacia trees to conserve energy.

 Record Grévy's Zebra at your habitat